DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "While I'm away I prohibit you to break stuff."

-"Yup, if Kay says so, I'm not going to."
+"Yup, if Kai says so, I'm not going to."

 One could only wonder what would happen if he didn't say so.
-And while Kay imagined what would happen, Rinne smiled and just looked at him.
+And while Kai imagined what would happen, Rinne smiled and just looked at him.
-But against her lovely and pure smile, Kay had no chance to win.
+But against her lovely and pure smile, Kai had no chance to win.

 "Have a nice trip."

 "I'll be back soon."

-Kay turned away from Rinne.
+Kai turned away from Rinne.
 He decided to use elevator, which he just fixed, and go to 10th floor.

 "It works...